celestially/celestial/README.md

 ##Demo

+This is a simple "todo" demo.
+It includes two flavors, a Data-driven example and a Programmatic example.
 You can try the demo app at [celestial.meteor.com](http://celestial.meteor.com/), or you can run it by cloning this repo and running `meteor`

 ##Data-driven example
 ```